 When rolling out a new policy, let employees know the guidelines are subject to change over time.
 Especially when starting out, make sure there’s plenty of room to monitor and make adjustments to the policy as you see fit.
 For example, if you start with a ubiquitous “Summer Fridays” policy, but notice that areas of the company need more coverage during that time, you might consider moving to a more flexible “one half-day a week” policy that better aligns with the demands of the business.

 5. Encourage Employee Participation

 Employees often have a hard time pulling themselves away from their desk, so it can be difficult to ensure that everyone takes advantage of these types of policies.
 In fact, 68% of Millennials feel some sort of “vacation shame,” according to the 2017 Alamo Rent A Car Family Vacation Survey.
 This is where managers come in.
-They can be a huge help in normalizing reduced hours across the office, especially when they set an example for their teams by leaving the office early themselves.
+They can be a huge help in normalizing reduced summer hours across the office, especially when they set an example for their teams by leaving the office early themselves.